SpectrumQT/WWMI/README.md

 ## Disclaimers

-- **Alpha-1 Warning** — WWMI is in early alpha testing phase, so you can expect all kinds of issues.
-Also, please keep in mind that WWMI feature set and formats are not set in stone and may be subject to change.
+- **Alpha-2 Warning** — WWMI is in second alpha testing phase.
+Feature set and formats are more or less set in stone, but you still can expect some issues here and there.

-- **Compatibility Warning** — WWMI uses 3dmigoto settings that may require existing mods to update texture hashes to work correctly.
-It also uses performance-friendly approach to trigger texture overrides, so some existing texture mods just won't work with it, and others may force WWMI to do excessive calcs degrading performance.
-Please be patient and wait for said mods to update.
+- **Compatibility Warning** — WWMI doesn't load non-WWMI mods for performance reasons, but if you're okay with up to 50% FPS hit, you can follow [this guide](https://gamebanana.com/tuts/17683) (not recommended).

 ## Known Issues

-- Blurry edges on modded model during fast movement (fix: disable DLSS or FSR)
-- Glitch with duplicate modded objects on screen (merged skeleton limitation)
+- Glitch with duplicate modded objects on screen (Merged Skeleton hard limitation, won't be fixed)

 ## Features